 “It is said that finest of our memories are the ones when our young mind was unaware to the ways of the world.”

 During existential years of my young self, my singular attention was on my profession, years passed I felt drained and longed for breaks to reinvent myself.
-During one of those days, I used to recall my want for travels especially motorbiking trips in the Himalayas.
+During one of those days, I used to recall my wants for travels especially motorbiking trips in my state Uttarakhand and also Himalayas.

 In 2007 just after the release of Turbo Gems brother and I relocated to Dehradun and months later I acquired my first motorbike a 200cc cruiser from Bajaj.

 In Dehradun, I had the company of “Mamu” my uncle, a travel enthusiast with whom I had a long traveling history.
 We both started to do biking trips around Dehradun extending them later to further places such as Chakrata etc.

 One of my long-standing to do biking trip was visit all my ancestral places and also the places in I had spent my childhood a trip for nostalgia I suppose.

 One day I settled up on my plan and allocated 3-4 days for my trip.
 I also happen to share it with Mamu, and being a traveler himself he joined with adding an itinerary of his own.
 So my original plan of 3 days was extended to 6 of over 850+km ride.

 The first part of the trip being my solo ride to Lansdowne and Pauri while in second Mamu were to join me at Pauri and proceed to his part of the trip which was to visit his business contacts for some work.

 - Lansdowne> Satpuli> Pauri.

 Day 1 Dehradun – Kotdwar – Lansdowne 150KMS